Rishi Kapoor: Career

-Around the age of three, Kapoor's first on-screen appearance was a cameo in his father Raj Kapoor's film Shree 420 (1955), where he would appear in the musical sequence of "Pyar Hua, Iqrar Hua Hai".
+Around the age of three, Kapoor's first on-screen appearance was a cameo in his father Raj Kapoor's film Shree 420 (1955), where he would appear in the musical sequence of "Pyaar Hua, Iqraar Hua Hai".
 Likewise, Raj Kapoor would direct the film that provided Rishi his debut role, the 1970 film Mera Naam Joker, in which the actor would portray the young version of the lead character (played by Raj Kapoor).
+His performance in the film earned him the National Film Award for Best Child Artist.

-Rishi Kapoor's first leading role would come in adulthood, opposite Dimple Kapadia, in the 1973 film Bobby, also directed by his father.
-Bobby went on to become one of the decade's biggest hits in India, and earned Rishi Kapoor the Filmfare Best Actor Award.
+Rishi Kapoor's first leading role in adulthood came opposite Dimple Kapadia, in the 1973 teen romance Bobby, also directed by his father.
+Bobby went on to become one of the decade's biggest hits in India, and earned him the Filmfare Award for Best Actor.
 Regarding the film, he would say in a 2012 interview: "There was a misconception that the film was made to launch me as an actor.
 The film was actually made to pay the debts of Mera Naam Joker.
-Dad wanted to make a teenage love story and he did not have money to cast Rajesh Khanna in the film".
-Following Bobby (1973), he starred in several light-hearted comedies within that decade, including, among others: Rafoo Chakkar (1975), with Neetu Singh; Amar Akbar Anthony (1977), with Amitabh Bachchan; and Khel Khel Mein (1975) and Hum Kisise Kum Naheen (1977) with Zeenat Aman.
+Dad wanted to make a teenage love story and he did not have money to cast Rajesh Khanna in the film."
+Following Bobby (1973), he starred in several light-hearted comedies within that decade, including, among others: Khel Khel Mein (1975) and Rafoo Chakkar (1975) with Neetu Singh; Amar Akbar Anthony (1977) with Amitabh Bachchan and Vinod Khanna; and Hum Kisise Kum Naheen (1977) with Zeenat Aman.